No results were found...

 6. Unlimited access - Mathletics

 Mathletics is a UK-based online learning platform with interactive maths games and activities.
-Their target audiences are parents and teachers, and this landing page was created to promote their 30-day free trial.
+Their target audiences are schools and teachers, and this landing page was created to promote their 30-day free trial.

 Mathletics landing page example